-Using Income Limits for Eligibility [24 CFR 982.201]
+Using Income Limits for Eligibility [24 CFR 982.201 and Notice PIH 2023-27]

 Income limits are used for eligibility only at admission.
 Income eligibility is determined by comparing the annual income of an applicant to the applicable income limit for their family size.
+Income and net family assets of household members are excluded when determining income eligibility; however, household members are considered for purposes of unit size and subsidy standards.
 In order to be income eligible, an applicant family must be one of the following:

 - A very low-income family - A low-income family that has been "continuously assisted" under the 1937 Housing Act.
-A family is considered to be continuously assisted if the family is already receiving assistance under any 1937 Housing Act program at the time the family is admitted to the HCV program [24 CFR 982.4] The CCHA will consider a family to be continuously assisted if the family was leasing a unit under any 1937 Housing Act program at the time the time they were selected from the CCHA's waiting list. - A low-income family that qualifies for voucher assistance as a non-purchasing household living in HOPE 1 (public housing homeownership), HOPE 2 (multifamily housing homeownership) developments, or other HUD-assisted multifamily homeownership programs covered by 24 CFR 248.173 - A low-income or moderate-income family that is displaced as a result of the prepayment of a mortgage or voluntary termination of a mortgage insurance contract on eligible low-income housing as defined in 24 CFR 248.101
+A family is considered to be continuously assisted if the family is already receiving assistance under any 1937 Housing Act program at the time the family is admitted to the HCV program [24 CFR 982.4; 24 CFR 982.201(b)]

+The CCHA will consider a family to be continuously assisted if the family was leasing a unit under any 1937 Housing Act program at the time they were selected from the PHA's waiting list.

+- A low-income family that qualifies for voucher assistance as a non-purchasing household living in HOPE 1 (public housing homeownership), HOPE 2 (multifamily housing homeownership) developments, or other HUD-assisted multifamily homeownership programs covered by 24 CFR 248.173 - A low-income or moderate-income family that is displaced as a result of the prepayment of a mortgage or voluntary termination of a mortgage insurance contract on eligible low-income housing as defined in 24 CFR 248.101. - A low-income family is eligible for assistance under VASH [FR Notice 8/13/24].
+See Chapter 19 of this policy for more information.

-HUD permits the CCHA to establish additional categories of low-income families that may be determined eligible.
-The additional categories must be consistent with the CCHA plan and the consolidated plans for local governments within the CCHA's jurisdiction.
+HUD permits the PHA to establish additional categories of low-income families that may be determined eligible.
+The additional categories must be consistent with the PHA plan and the consolidated plans for local governments within the PHA's jurisdiction.

 The CCHA has not established any additional categories of eligible low-income families.

 Using Income Limits for Targeting [24 CFR 982.201]

-At least 75 percent of the families admitted to the CCHA's program during a CCHA fiscal year must be extremely low-income families.
-HUD may approve exceptions to this requirement if the CCHA demonstrates that it has made all required efforts, but has been unable to attract an adequate number of qualified extremely low-income families.
+At least 75 percent of the families admitted to the PHA's program during a PHA fiscal year must be extremely low-income families.
+HUD may approve exceptions to this requirement if the PHA demonstrates that it has made all required efforts but has been unable to attract an adequate number of qualified extremely low-income families.
 Families continuously assisted under the 1937 Housing Act and families living in eligible lowincome housing that are displaced as a result of prepayment of a mortgage or voluntary termination of a mortgage insurance contract are not counted for income targeting purposes.